ShiroiOkami11/SNPP/README.md

 - This mod shold work with any other starbound mod(in theory).
 If this is conflicting with something please tell me and i'll fix it.

-- This mods will add a "great" Starbound relations npc-npc-player you will be allowed to have friends, rivals, enemies, lovers and a husband or wife(or multiple wives/hubands(i'll need to work to implement something with multiple realistic cases on RL to it...)).
+- This mods will add a "great" Starbound relations npc-npc-player "system".
+You will be allowed to have friends, rivals, enemies, lovers and a husband or wife(or multiple wives/hubands(i'll need to work to implement something with multiple realistic cases on RL to it...)).

 - The mod will add also Race relation effect that will affect o individual relations in the start until you prove the opposite to some individuals from some races.

-- You will be chased the race if you take itens broke blocks and harm them.
-Your base will be raided(the idea is that lol)
+- You will be chased the race if you take itens broke blocks and harm them, then your base will be raided(the idea is that...)

 - This mod is compatible with Sexbound, and no, this mod does not add sex!
 Stop thinking (uh he's making the mod compatible with a sex mod so he's a degenerate that included sex on his mod or something) like a extremist...
 It's "just" NPC relations via text and some "actions" using Starbound mechanics...